636F57/CryptoAttackers/RSA-Wiener/README.md

 To run the program, simply type in console:
 "python WienersAttack.py"

-The program will ask you to input N and e., and possible maximum value of x.
+The program will ask you to input N and e.
 Please input them as base-10 integers.

 Below is a screenshot of demo.